 2. Show the varying beliefs of to whom it is attributed.
 Many feel P.T.
-Barnum said it about his world famous sideshows when someone said they were faked.
-His "freaks of nature" were real people.
-The original quote, however, is not found in copies of Abraham Lincoln’s Prohibitionists speech; rather, witnesses were found (early 1900′s of a speech in 1880s) that heard the president say it during the speech.
+Barnum said it about his world-famous sideshows when someone said they were faked.
+His “freaks of nature” were real people.
+The original quote, however, is not found in copies of Abraham Lincoln’s Prohibitionist’s speech; rather, witnesses were found (the early 1900s of a speech in the 1880s) that heard the president say it during the speech.

 3. Gives the reader food for thought.